D Thomas, PhD

 Semen analysis is an important part of male infertility diagnosis, which also involves considering your medical history and can require a physical examination.

-When is it particularly important to get tested?
+When is it vital to get tested?

-Couples who have an immediate pregnancy plan, should think about ensuring they know the status of their reproductive health before trying to have a baby.
+Couples who have an immediate pregnancy plan should think about ensuring they know the status of their reproductive health before trying to have a baby.
 If you are in this category, it is recommended to consult with your reproductive health specialist or a GP.
-It especially important to get tested after a year of actively trying to naturally conceive, that is, if you do not need to seek assisted conception immediately if you are a same sex couple.
+It especially important to get tested after a year of actively trying to naturally conceive, that is, if you do not need to seek assisted conception immediately if you are a same-sex couple.

 In some specific cases, you will need to request a semen analysis, for instance if you suffer or have suffered from: